Links

 l-r: Mitsuko's father, groom, bride, mother, Rita, Mitsuko

 It took several years for the Army to approve the marriage, and their marriage certificate was finally signed and approved by General MacArthur.
 Unfortunately, this marriage was never approved by Mitsuko's father.
 Being the elder of 2 daughters, she was expected to carry on the Nishino family name.
-But Mitsuko not only married a US soldier who he fought against in the war, he knew this meant she would some day move to the US.
+But Mitsuko not only married a US soldier who her father fought against in the war, he knew this meant she would some day move to the US.
 So Mitsuko's father disinherited her and would seldom speak to her again.
-Her father then arranged Mitsuko's younger sister's marriage to a family friend who had twin boys.
+Her father then arranged Mitsuko's younger sister's marriage with a family friend who had twin boys.
 In Japanese tradition, the elder boy (by 5 minutes!) would inherit all the family wealth and property so the younger boy was married off to Mitsuko's sister and he took on the Nishino name, inheriting the Nishino family fortune.
+Their four children would have their college educations and first homes paid for by this family inheritance.

 Al and Misuko lived in Toyama until the end of 1950 and then moved to Hiroshima, where Al was responsible for training the Japanese soldiers.
 This was 5 years after the atomic bomb leveled that city and the long-term effects of radiation exposure were not yet well-known.
 They were stationed there for about a year and a half, returning to the US in the summer of 1952.